Age of Extremes - The 20th Century in Europe

 The aim of this course is to offer an introduction to the main historical events of the last century in Europe, and how they interconnect.
 The focus is on the Second World War, its causes and consequences.
-We will examine aspects of the rise of socialism and communism and the impact of the Russian Revolution.
-How are the aftershocks of the Russian Revolution linked to the advent of Fascism and Nazism?
-Why are the causes of the First World War still a matter of debate?
-Students will be encouraged to investigate and discuss the links between these important historical events and their consequences.
-Aspects of the Second World War, especially the way it affected peoples’ lives during and after the conflict, will be analysed and discussed.
-The relation between the Cold War, the breakup of the Soviet Union and its aftermath will be examined.
+We will examine aspects of the rise of socialism and communism and the impact of the Russian Revolution, and ask how were the aftershocks of the Russian Revolution linked to the advent of Fascism and Nazism?

 |**** CHRISTMAS BREAK ****|